sampsyo/home/_drafts/closedproblems.md

 It’s time to stop looking.
 While it can be fun to cook up novel unsound compiler transformations, we do not need any more papers in this vein.

-**No more end-to-end framework development.**
-TK ACCEPT Is out there, useful, and mostly unused.
-I wanted to make life easier for everyone, but it turns out that everyone is fine building all their infrastructure from scratch.

 ## Instead…

 - debugger: explain *why* quality was so low this time